 A few more things to do in London with Children

-Lets not forget shopping in London – from Harrods, the world’s most famous department to Hamleys, the finest toys in the world to many High street brands, shopping is London id fun for all ages and budgets.
-We love walking around, popping into the different stores on Oxford Street, lunching at the food hall in Selfridges.
-The kids still use the lunch bags and water bottles we bought from Cath Kidston store in London.
+Let us not forget shopping in London – from Harrods, the world’s most famous department to Hamleys, the finest toys in the world to many High street brands, shopping is London id fun for all ages and budgets.
+We love walking around, popping into the different stores on Oxford Street, lunch at the food hall in Selfridges.
+The kids still use the lunch bags and water bottles we bought from the Cath Kidston store in London.

 London Tours and Attractions for the kids